Conrad Liveris is an economist and non-profit executive.

 Some things I have done

 In 2020, I created In Her Seat, an interview and events series with currently serving female politicians to commemorate the 100th anniversary of the first woman elected to an Australian Parliament, Edith Cowan.
-This project was a self-funded historical documentation endeavour and serves to inspire the next generation of women politicians.
-This project engaged with hundreds of female politicians in every state and territory.

 In 2016, recognising a lack of clear information on men and women in the workforce and the pursuit of workplace gender equality, I created the Gender Equality at Work report series.
 It is an annual agenda-setting piece of research for gender equality and promotions, now in its fifth year which contributes to, and stimulates, the discussion around these issues Australia-wide and overseas.
-One section of it tracks the names of ASX200 CEOs, including that (as per the 2020 report) there are 12 CEOs named Andrew, 11 named Michael and 9 women.

 In 2012, along with friends, I co-founded and ran a homelessness charity that gave a national voice to people experiencing homelessness.
-We were sought out to inform government policies in this area.